 FAA picks UNCW for drone collegiate training initiative

-The Federal Aviation Administration (FAA) has selected the University of Wilmington to become a member of its cohort of schools participating in the Unmanned Aircraft Systems – Collegiate Training Initiative.
+The Federal Aviation Administration (FAA) has selected the University of North Carolina Wilmington to become a member of its cohort of schools participating in the Unmanned Aircraft Systems – Collegiate Training Initiative.
 This program acknowledges institutions that prepare students for careers in unmanned aircraft systems, also known as drones.

 Dr. Narcisa Pricope, an associate professor in the Department of Earth and Ocean Sciences at UNCW, will serve as the director of the Unmanned Aerial Systems Certificate Training Institute (UAS-CTI).